ccy/The-new-Drag-and-Drop-Component-Suite-for-Delphi/README.md

 In addition to the drag and drop components, the Drag and Drop Component Suite also includes components that can be used to build Windows Shell Extensions.
-While these components aren’t all related to Drag and Drop, they benefit from the Drag and Drop Component Suite framework and allow you to write Windows Shell Extensions with very little code.
+While these components arenâ€™t all related to Drag and Drop, they benefit from the Drag and Drop Component Suite framework and allow you to write Windows Shell Extensions with very little code.
 But most important; I had a lot of fun writing them :-).